JoeKnittel/joeknittel.github.io/_posts/2021-01-18-Experiments-With-Excel.md

 What's a `range`?
 It's just a collection of adjacent cells (e.g., $\text{B3:B7}$ is a range of cells from $\text{B3}$ to $\text{B7}$.

 What's with the all the dollar signs?
-The dollar signs signify an `absolute reference`, meaning the range is locked in place when we copy the formula to other cells.
+The dollar signs signify an `absolute reference`, meaning the range is locked in place when we copy the formula to other cells. *Pro Tip: you can auto-populate the dollar signs for absolute reference by typing the $\text{"F4"}$ key immediately after selecting the range*.

 And the `criterion`?
 It's just a condition that can be either $\text{TRUE}$ or $\text{FALSE}$.
 The first criterion (second argument) just says we're looking for cells whose $\text{Type}$ is $\text{A}$.